realworldocaml/book/en/08-imperative-programming.md

 The OCaml programming language is _functional_, meaning that functions are first-class values that can be passed around like any other.
 However, this doesn't mean that OCaml programs are _pure_.

+_Pure_ functions behave like mathematical functions, which means that they always evaluate to the same result on the same arguments, without any side-effects on the state or input/output.
+In pure programs, evaluation order may affect performance, but it doesn't affect correctness.
+In contrast, _imperative_ programs operate through side-effects on the state (as well as input/output).
+Imperative programs define sequences of commands for the computer to perform, and evaluation order is strict.

-The language includes assignment, mutable values like arrays and strings.
+While the majority of code you write in OCaml may be pure, imperative programming can be used effectively.
+The language includes assignment and mutable values like arrays and strings.
 Evaluation order is strict and sequential.
 In principle, you can port many imperative programs directly to OCaml.
-If you find yourself doing this a lot, then OCaml may not be the right programming language for your problem.
+If you find yourself using imperative features a lot, then you're probably not using OCaml to its fullest.
 However, there are times when imperative programming is both appropriate and efficient, and OCaml shines at supporting programs with both functional and imperative aspects.

 To illustrate imperative programming, let's start by implementing a hash table.
-Hash tables are an efficient way to implement imperative _dictionaries_.
+Hash tables are an efficient way to implement imperative _dictionaries_, which implement a map from keys to values.
 There are full-featured implementations of hash tables in Core as well as in the OCaml standard library.
 For illustration, we'll construct just a basic dictionary using _open hashing_, where the hash table consists of an array of buckets, each of which contain a linked list of elements.
 We'll use regular (pure) OCaml lists, and an array for the buckets.

 ```ocaml
 module HashMap : sig